 - Shirayuki Hime;

 The typical blonde is confident, happy, naive and stubborn.
-Blond-haired characters are probably foreigners.
-(European or American).
-Despite the cliché, anime also place blondes as dumb, childish or selfish.
+Blonde haired characters are likely foreigners.
+(Europeans or Americans).
+Despite the cliché, anime also portrays blondes as dumb, childish or selfish.

-Blondes or yellow hair in anime also tend to be major troublemakers.
+Blondes or yellow hair in anime are also usually big troublemakers.
 It seems that these characters have charms and attract chaos.
-Blonde men in anime are generally humble and pure princes.
+Blonde men in anime are usually humble and pure princes.

 - Misa Amane - Death Note;